oracle-livelabs/database/global-microservices-springdata-nosql/run-nosql-app/run-nosql-app.md

     ```
     **Note:** This will start the "movie" application in the background.

-2. After you complete step 1, you can use the command tail to see the startup for the application
+2. After you complete step 1, you can use the command tail to see the startup for the application.

     ![appl-running](./images/appl-running.png)